index

 “Not exactly,” Eli said, though he wasn’t sure what exactly he was building either.

 The machine grew slowly.
 It was framed with heavy kōwhai branches brought down in a storm, and with rata laboriously stripped of its bark, though shot through with woodworm.
 Eli was especially proud of its trim, made from overlapping scales of rippled veneer.
-It had the guts of altogether too many different computers, speakers from a disco that went bankrupt in 1997, and a microphone from a karaoke bar that closed when the owner’s wife found out about years of gambling debts.
-Eli connected everything with hot glue, clamps, and wires he’d stripped from a hundred different sources, following no manual except the one in his head.
+He connected everything with hot glue, clamps, and wires he’d stripped from a hundred different sources, following no manual except the one in his head.

 When he finally plugged it in, nothing happened for three days.
 On the fourth day, it spoke.